 Located on the northern part of Boracay Island, this less developed version of the White Beach is just as beautiful but sees fewer crowds.
 It gives you an idea of what Boracay looked like before all the big hotels and resorts were developed.

 The Bottom Line

 Aside from its iconic White Beach, Boracay has a bunch of other coves and surrounding islands that are just as beautiful.
 Why not make the most of your beach holiday by island-hopping?
-If you want to learn more about other gorgeous beaches in Boracay, you may refer to this article.
+Learn more about the best beaches in Boracay.